Applications are now being accepted for our 2023 market season!

 Step 2 - Complete the Online Application

-All prospective vendors must submit a completed application (starting January 9 and ending February 3, 2022), even if they have been a vendor at the Fishers Farmers Market in the past.
-Early Bird applications will take place January 9-21, offering approved vendors additional marketing and promotions during the season.
-Application window closes February 3, at midnight.
+All prospective vendors must submit a completed application (starting January 9, ending February 3, 2023), even if they have been a vendor at the Fishers Farmers Market in the past.
+Early Bird applications will take place January 9-21, offering approved vendors additional marketing and promotions via social media during market season.
+Application window closes February 3, 2023 at midnight.

 Applicants must list each product they wish to sell at their booth during the market season on their application.
 Products not listed on the application may not be sold at the market without pre-approval from the Market Coordinator.
 A vendor may not necessarily be approved to sell all types of products for which they apply.

 Step 3 - Application Review & Vendor Selection